-- Philosophy Can we prove God exists?
+Philosophy: Can we prove God exists?
 Is religion a product of the mind?
 Does the modern world need religion?
-Is there a problem with the language we use when talking about philosophical issues? - Ethics What do we mean when we say 'good' and 'bad'?
+Is there a problem with the language we use when talking about philosophical issues?

+Ethics: What do we mean when we say 'good' and 'bad'?
 Are we completely free to act as we choose?
-Should we agree with: abortion, euthanasia, capital punishment and nuclear weapons? - Christianity How reliable are religious texts?
+Should we agree with: abortion, euthanasia, capital punishment and nuclear weapons?

+Christianity: How reliable are religious texts?
 Is God male or female?
 Can we still believe in religion with the challenges from science?
 Does celebrating Easter and Christmas make us religious?

-Exam board Eduqas.
-RPE is assessed by three two-hour examination papers (one on each of the above areas) at the end of the 'A' Level.
+RPE is assessed by three two-hour examination papers (one on each of the above areas) at the end of the A Level.